RyanFTx/HackathonBIG/snakelang/README.md

 - **Progressive Growth**: Snake grows when collecting vocabulary orbs
 - **Score System**: Track progress with persistent high scores
 - **Responsive Design**: Works on desktop and mobile devices
+- **Difficulty Selection** : 3 levels of difficulty, with different orbs representing the difficulty of the translation
+- **Different modes**: A choice of only chinese characters or their romanized word version, or a mix of both

 ## 🏗️ Project Structure